ALL WAYS TO

 Licenses, permits, regulations and more, all in the palm of your hand!

-HUNTING & MICHIGAN DNR RESOURCE INFORMATION…
+MORE HUNTING & MICHIGAN DNR RESOURCE INFORMATION…

-• The local MDNR office is located on Mackinaw Trail, between US-131 BR and M-115, just south of Downtown Cadillac.
+• Our local MDNR office is located on Mackinaw Trail, between US-131 BR and M-115, just south of Downtown Cadillac.
 Call 231-775-9727.

 • The Huron-Manistee National Forest are the only National Forests in Lower Michigan.
 The Huron-Manistee National Forests comprise almost a million acres of public lands extending across the northern lower peninsula of Michigan, offering over 500,000 acres in the Cadillac area, the largest single span in the lower peninsula.
 It provide recreation opportunities for visitors, habitat for fish and wildlife, and resources for local industry.
 Throughout the year there are campsites and trail heads throughout the National Forest for use.
 Some may require a fee/ permit.
 Call (800) 821-6263, located at 1755 South Mitchell street, just south of Downtown on BR US-131.